-Jason A. Deibel is currently an Associate Professor in the Department of Physics at Wright State University.
-He is also the Director of Undergraduate Research and Experiential Learning for the College of Science and Mathematics.
-For the 2015-16 academic year, Dr. Deibel will also serve as the Interim Associate Director for the Interdisciplinary Applied Sciences & Mathematics (IASM) Ph.D.
+Jason A. Deibel is currently an Associate Professor and Chair of the Department of Physics at Wright State University.
+From 2014-2016, he served as the Director of Undergraduate Research and Experiential Learning for the College of Science and Mathematics.
+For the 2015-16 academic year, Dr. Deibel also served as the Interim Associate Director for the Interdisciplinary Applied Sciences & Mathematics (IASM) Ph.D.
 Program.

 2004 Ph.D, Applied Physics, University of Michigan, Ann Arbor

 1997 B.A., Physics and Mathematics, Transylvania University, Lexington, KY

 Intl.
 Jnl. of Infrared, Millimeter, and Terahertz Waves, Editorial Board (2012-current)